 It starts with a simple base of sauteed onions, garlic, carrots and a can of diced tomatoes.
 Then it's just some water (or veggie broth), quinoa and lots and LOTS of veggies!

 For the tomatoes, I always make sure to purchase the no salt added ones from Tuttorosso because the extra sodium really just isn’t necessary.

 I also love that Tuttorosso tomatoes hold up when they’re cooked.
-You know how some will kind of disintegrate?
+Do you know how some will kind of disintegrates?
 Not these!
-There’s still big chunks of juicy red tomatoes in there.
+There are still big chunks of juicy red tomatoes in there.

 Classic minestrone is made with pasta.
 But since we often bend the rules around here, rather than pasta I added in quinoa.